 How to Understand That Somebody Manipulates You

-Manipulation is a covert form of influence that someone uses to exploit, control, or deceive others to serve their interests.
+Manipulation is more common - and more subtle - than most people realize.
+It is a covert form of influence that someone uses to exploit, control, or deceive others to serve their interests.
 It can have profound effects on individuals, including emotional distress, reduced self-esteem, and impaired decision-making.

 This article aims to provide you with the knowledge and tools to identify and understand manipulative behavior, empowering you to protect yourself and maintain a healthy, respectful workplace environment.